Bendigo Regional Employment Precinct

 What does this mean for the Marong Township Structure Plan?

 The Marong Township Structure Plan was adopted in 2020.
-The next step is for a planning scheme amendment to implement this Structure Plan.
+The planning scheme amendment to implement this Structure Plan has been forwarded to the Minister for Planning for approval.

-As part of the planning for the BREP, a Development Contributions Plan (DCP) will also be prepared for the Marong Township.
-The DCP will detail all key infrastructure required to service the towns future residential and employment development and confirm an appropriate levy ($/ha) to fund this infrastructure.
+A Shared Infrastructure Funding Plan (SIFP) is being prepared for the Marong Township.
+The SIFP will detail key infrastructure required to service the town’s future residential development and confirm an appropriate levy for developers to help fund this infrastructure.

 Contact